Dual Enrollment Program

 - Questions?
 Contact us at firstname.lastname@example.org.

 Decisions for student admission and enrollment are made on a case-by-case basis.
 Students under 16 must also receive approval from the appropriate academic dean and the Dean of Student Services and Development or designee.
 The admissions office will facilitate the appropriate approvals once courses are identified.
-Decisions will be made based on demonstration of college readiness and maturity of student.
+Decisions will be made based on the demonstration of college readiness and maturity of the student.